Blazing Saddles: Plot

-After an initial hostile reception (Bart takes himself "hostage" to escape), he relies on his quick wits and the assistance of Jim, an alcoholic gunslinger known as the "Waco Kid", to overcome the townspeople's hostility.
-Bart subdues Mongo, an immensely strong and dim-witted yet philosophical henchman sent to kill him, then outwits German seductress-for-hire Lili Von Shtupp at her own game, with Lili falling in love with him.
+After an initial hostile reception in which he takes himself "hostage" to escape, Bart relies on his quick wits and the assistance of Jim, an alcoholic gunslinger known as the "Waco Kid", to overcome the townspeople's hostility.
+Bart subdues Mongo, an immensely strong and dim-witted, yet philosophical henchman sent to kill him, then outwits German seductress-for-hire Lili Von Shtupp at her own game, with Lili falling in love with him.

 Upon release, Mongo vaguely informs Bart of Lamarr's connection to the railroad, so Bart and Jim visit the railroad worksite and discover from Bart's best friend Charlie that the railway is planned to go through Rock Ridge.
 Taggart and his men arrive to kill Bart, but Jim outshoots them and forces their retreat.
-Lamarr, furious that his schemes have backfired, recruits an army of thugs, including common criminals, motorcycle gangsters, Ku Klux Klansmen, Nazis and Methodists.
+Furious that his schemes have backfired, Lamarr has Taggart put out an ad for the enlistment of every criminal in the west.
+Answering the ad are a group of common criminals, motorcycle gangsters, Middle-eastern criminals on dromedaries, Nazi soldiers, and Ku Klux Klansmen.

-East of Rock Ridge, Bart introduces the white townspeople to the Black, Chinese and Irish railroad workers who have all agreed to help them in exchange for acceptance by the community, and explains his plan to defeat Lamarr's army.
+East of Rock Ridge, Bart introduces the White townspeople to the Black, Chinese, and Irish railroad workers who have all agreed to help them in exchange for acceptance by the community, and explains his plan to defeat Lamarr's army.
 They labor all night to build a perfect copy of the town as a diversion.
-When Bart realizes it will not fool the villains, the townsfolk construct copies of themselves.
+When Bart realizes it will not be enough to fool the villains, the townspeople construct copies of themselves.